-In order to work as an abstraction layer, the GATE ontology implementation only supports those features that are common to all formalisms, which are also the features most widely used.
+In order to work as an abstraction layer, the GATE ontology implementation supports only those features common to all formalisms, which are also the features most widely used.
 All the information that is specific to a given representation model and cannot be represented in GATE is ignored.
-Currently, the ontology data model has support for hierarchies of classes, hierarchies of properties, and instances (also known as individuals).
+Currently, the ontology data model has support for hierarchies of classes and restrictions, hierarchies of properties and instances (also known as individuals).